celetor/vpstoolbox/README_en.md

 ## Disclaimer

 1. This project is not responsible for any possible problems caused by Vultr machines!
-2. Some non-essential applications of this project require high system resources and server configuration (Rocket.chat and mailboxes, etc.), please do what you can!
+2. Some non-essential applications of this project require high system resources (Rocket.chat and mailboxes, etc.), please think twice before continue!

 ## Supported software and applications